Muse Video logoMuse Video

 Can Muse Video replace an editor?+

-Muse Video should be framed as a tool for generating and testing video ideas, not as a full replacement for every editing task.
-Editors still make decisions about story, pacing, brand fit, legal review, and distribution.
-The page should speak to faster concepting without dismissing production craft.
+Muse Video is better framed as a way to generate and test video ideas, not as a replacement for every editing task.
+Editors still shape story, pacing, brand fit, legal review, and distribution.

 Who should follow Muse Video updates?+